svenpohl/sp-cellbots/docs/install.md

 - **Quit:**
   Both frontends include a convenient "Quit" button.
 - **Flexibility:**
-  You can tweak any config setting via `config.txt` in each component.
+  You can tweak any config setting via 'config.txt' in each component.

 ---